 Presently, the AAA corporate bonds are yielding close to 4.22% in the United States.
 (Source: YCharts).
-In order to make an apple to apple comparison, we’ll consider the bond yield for 1962 and current yield- both for the United States.
+In order to make an apple to apple comparison, we’ll consider the bond yield for 1962 and the current yield- both for the United States.
 Therefore, you can consider the value of Y equal to 4.22% currently, which may be subjected to change in the future.

-Quick note: You can also use the corporate bond yield of India in 1962 and current yield to normalize the equation for valuing Indian stocks.
-In such case, the value 4.4. will be replaced by the Indian corporate bond yield in 1962 and Y will be the current corporate bond yield in India.
+Quick note: You can also use the corporate bond yield of India in 1962 and the current yield to normalize the equation for valuing Indian stocks.
+In such a case, the value 4.4. will be replaced by the Indian corporate bond yield in 1962 and Y will be the current corporate bond yield in India.
 Make sure to use the correct values.

 Note: The Adjusted Graham formula for conservative investors.

 Many conservative investors have even modified the Graham formula further to reach a defensive intrinsic value of the stocks.

 For example, Graham originally used 8.5 as the PE of the company with zero growth.
 However, many investors use this zero growth PE between 7 to 9, depending on the industry they are investigating and their own approach.